Doubly-linked lists¶

 // to somewhere in the list, or a null pointer if the list is empty

-struct dllist_and_int *remove(struct dllist *n)
+struct dllist_and_int *remove_current(struct dllist *n)

 /*@ requires !is_null(n);

-take Before = Dll_at(n);
+take Before = DlList_at(n);

 let Del = Node(Before);

-ensures take Ret = Owned<struct dllist_and_int>(return);
+ensures take Ret = RW<struct dllist_and_int>(return);

-take After = Dll_at(Ret.dllist);
+take After = DlList_at(Ret.dllist);

 Ret.data == Del.data;